There is Nothing Good nor Bad But Thinking Makes it So

 that assessed my commitment: Hey,

-nerd, what are you reading
+nerd, what are you reading?
+And thus,

 my elven universe